stevezieglerva/www.nerdthoughts.net/_drafts/2018-12-26-resolving-git-multiple-credential-helpers.md

 git config  --unset-all credential.helper
 {% endhighlight %}

 This [Stack Overflow](https://stackoverflow.com/questions/11693074/git-credential-cache-is-not-a-git-command) post got me close but was based on the multiple values coming from different versions of the config file.
 This [blog post].
-The key was the --unset-all option. (https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/Where-system-global-and-local-Windows-Git-config-files-are-saved) helped explain the different scope of config files.
+The key was the --unset-all option.
+This [blog post](https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/Where-system-global-and-local-Windows-Git-config-files-are-saved) helped explain the different scope of config files.